 - pseudonymisation or anonymization of data.

 In accordance with the principles of integrity and confidentiality access to personal data shall be restricted and secured to prevent unauthorized disclosure or use of personal data.
-Within the Adverity Platform appropriate user roles and access authorization should be set up to limit access to personal data to persons on a need-to-know basis (when sharing PII with your employees as well as third parties).
-Further, personal data shall not be processed for purposes other than they were collected for unless a legal ground exists in this respect.
+Within the Adverity Platform appropriate user roles and access authorization should be set up to limit access to personal data to persons on a need-to-know basis (when sharing personal data with your employees as well as third parties).

 In order to maintain the security, confidentiality and functionality of the Adverity Platform, activities and interactions with the product and the contained data are recorded in a usage log.
 This usage log may contain personal data of users such as usernames, IP addresses, timestamps and actions taken.
 Additionally, cookies are placed when using the Adverity Platform (i.e. when used by your employees) for these purposes and the functionality of the browser session.
 The use of usage logs also requires a legal ground and legitimate purpose for processing (e.g. investigate unauthorized data accesses or data protection incidents).
 Also, you may have to inform your employees and customers of such processing activities.